isaacccccccccl/rehearsal-app/README.md

   - End session for all users
 - **User:**
   - Log in as a user
-  - Join live sessions
+  - Join live sessions (enter session code in modal)
   - View live song/chord/lyric display

 ## License
 MIT

----
-*Created by Isaac Levy*